View all web browser and mobile devices available in our cloud-based test lab.

-Agile development is important.
-Here we cover Agile CI/CD/CT: continuous integration in Agile; continuous testing in Agile; and continuous delivery in Agile.
+This blog will take a closer look at CI/CD/CT in Agile: continuous integration in Agile; continuous testing in Agile; and continuous delivery in Agile.

 Agile and continuous development go together.

-When choosing your digital transformation strategy, there are key tradeoffs to understand between what are seemingly conflicting agendas.
+When choosing your digital transformation strategy, there are key tradeoffs to understand between what are conflicting agendas.
 You need to get features to market faster.
 But you need to balance increasing presence on users’ devices against maintaining high application quality.

 What’s commonly known is that acceleration can come in the form of adopting an Agile process: